-If when you move in you find that any item is defective or missing please record this on the Inventory Form and return to the Village reception within 48 hours of moving in.
-The inventory form can be found at www.birmingham.ac.uk/study/accommodation/Our-Services/Contracts-Inventories-and-Facilities.aspx
+If when you move in you find that any item is defective or missing please record this on the Inventory Form which has been left in your room and return to the Village reception within 48 hours of moving in.

+If you cannot find the form we left in your room please go to www.birmingham.ac.uk/study/accommodation/Our-Services/Contracts-Inventories-and-Facilities.aspx and download another copy or call into the Village reception for another copy.